Convex and Nonconvex Sublinear Regression with Application to Data-driven Learning of Reach Sets: Learning Support function via Sublinear Regression

-and the noise vector $\bm{\nu}\in\mathbb{R}^{d}$ has zero mean and finite second moment.
-We suppose that we have $n_x$ i.i.d. realizations of \eqref{RandomVector}, given by $\{\widehat{\bm{x}}_{j}\}_{j=1}^{n_x}$, available from either numerical simulations or physical experiments.
 In Sec. \ref{sec:NumericalResults}, we will focus on reach sets of a controlled dynamical system with set-valued input uncertainties, and the finite set $\{\widehat{\bm{x}}_{j}\}_{j=1}^{n_x}$ will correspond to the states resulting from different feasible input sample paths.